sccreeper/portfolio/content/more-blog-updates.md

 # Conclusion

 Hopefully now (if everything is working as it should) you should now be able to add comments beneath this post.
 If I add any updates in the future, e.g. turnstile and maybe replies, then I'll add it on at the end of this post.

+# Updates

+Other updates.

+## 2024-29-06

+Added Cloudflare turnstile support.
+Needed a custom field as it was just HTML, with the turnstile being [rendered explicitly](https://developers.cloudflare.com/turnstile/get-started/client-side-rendering/#explicitly-render-the-turnstile-widget).
+Easier than I thought to be honest.
+I'll write a full post about it soon.